 Loves, it’s the end of 2017.
 That’s right.
-We did it!
+We did it! (as my toddler says).
 We walked through this year and we came out

 unscathed.
 But we’re still here, we’re still fighting the power, and if you (like me) are someone who has dedicated yourself to words and reading them, and sometimes even stringing them together, you (like me) think that reading and writing (ENGAGING WITH THOUGHTS) are the most important activities, probably now a bit more so than usual.
 So let’s keep doing it.
 And by it I mean this.
 And by this I mean THINKING.
 A thing that is done primarily through words.